-If we leave the genetics part out, we find that mainstream experts blame “inactivity” as one of the major cause of insulin resistance.
+If we leave the genetics part out, we find that mainstream experts blame “inactivity” as one of the major causes of insulin resistance.
 Our take is slightly different.
-While inactivity maybe a problem, it’s wrong diet that pulls the trigger.
+While inactivity may be a problem, it’s the wrong diet that pulls the trigger.

 Being active is good for health.
 But being active just to ensure non-insulin mediated glucose uptake, and burn off an overload of glucose (read carbs) in diet, makes absolutely no sense.
 Why not simply cut down on carbs?
 This is precisely the basis of what we call “Indian Low Carb High Fat Diet“, which focuses on limiting carb intake in a day to less than the liver’s glycogen holding capacity — limiting carbs to at the most 100g/day, or 20% max of calorie intake.